redruin1/factorio-blueprint-schemas/README.md

 Which will then populate the `doc/md` folder with the same structure.

+Additionally, `doc/make.py` is specified as a pre-commit hook, so it should automatically run on `git commit` and keep the generated files up-to-date.

 ## Contributing

 PRs of all types are of course welcome.
-It is suggested that all changes abide by the specification outlined above, unless the purpose of the change is to tweak the specification itself.
+It is suggested that any changes to the JSON schemas themselves abide by the specification outlined above, unless the purpose of the change is to tweak the conventions themselves.